24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 From Tsukiji Fish Market, walk to nearby Higashi-ginza Station and give your Tokyo Metro pass a workout by taking the Toei Subway Asakusa Line to Asakusa Station.

-Whereas Tokyo neighbourhoods like Shibuya and Shinjuku conjure images of the ultra-modern, Asakusa gives us just the opposite: a glimpse of Tokyo at its most traditional.
+Whereas Tokyo neighborhoods like Shibuya and Shinjuku conjure images of the ultra-modern, Asakusa gives us just the opposite: a glimpse of Tokyo at its most traditional.

 Not far from Asakusa Station, you’ll spot Kaminarimon (Kaminari Gate), the gateway to Asakusa’s most popular attractions, including Sensō-ji, an ancient Buddhist temple that has become a symbol of Tokyo’s ancient past.